 Carmen Maria Machado: The Language of Violence

 'The word ‘archive', Carmen Maria Machado tells us (by way of Derrida), 'comes from the ancient Greek ‘arkheion’: the house of the ruler.'
 This note is important because Machado’s In the Dreamhouse is a book about memory, about power and about the building of 'impossible stories' – the ones that we are still finding the language to tell, and have to piece together.
 'The abused woman has certainly been around as long as human beings have been capable of psychological manipulation and interpersonal violence,' she writes, but the conversation about abuse in the queer community 'is even newer, and even more shadowed,' so she must find a way to tell it.
 In the Dreamhouse, the winner of The Rathbones Folio Prize 2021 builds on her reputation as a writer of ambition and inventiveness who can simultaneously pay homage to a genre, while subverting it.
-Machado speaks to journalist Paula Akpan about her work, and being the architect of her own resurrection.
+In this event, filmed at the 2021 Edinburgh International Book Festival, Machado speaks to journalist Paula Akpan about her work, and being the architect of her own resurrection.

 Book Festival News